 Installation#

 There are numerous ways to install Python and Gammapy as a user.
 On this page, we list the most common ones.
-In general, we recommend using virtual environments when using Gammapy.
-This way you have complete control over the additional packages that you may use in your analysis and you work with well defined computing environments.
+In general, we recommend using virtual environments or project-based installation when using Gammapy.
+Specifically with the latter, you have complete control over the additional packages that you may use in your analysis and you work with well defined computing environments.
 This enables you to easily share your work and ensure reproducibility of your scientific analysis results.
 You can also install Gammapy for development.

 To update an existing installation you can use: